Samngase/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script displays current contents including hidden files (starting with .) using the long format This script displays current directory contents in long format, with user and group IDs displayed numerically and hidden files (starting with.)
-This script creates a directory named my_first_directory in the /tmp/ directory
+This script creates a directory named my_first_directory in the /tmp/ directory This script moves the file betty from /tmp/ to /tmp/my_first_directory